 Continuation of MS Word software.
 Presents advanced features of Word along with desktop publishing features and concepts.
 Specific areas of study include advanced line formatting; formatting with templates and macros; adding borders, frames and pictures; using Microsoft Draw and Equation Editor; creating and sorting text in tables; creating charts; formatting text into columns; merging documents; and creating outlines and fill-in forms.
 These features will be incorporated with "hands-on" exercises.

 Prerequisites: BT 219 or instructor's permission.

-Access 5
+Access

-Continuation of the Access component of BT 140, Introduction to MS Office.
 Presents intermediate/advanced techniques using Microsoft Access.
 Emphasis on formatting text and numbers; advanced queries and reports, macros, and importing and exporting data.

-Prerequisites: BT 140 or equivalent.
+Prerequisites: CL 101 or equivalent.